lwjohnst86/analyzing-cohorts-course/chapter2.md

 `@instructions`
 - Convert the education and sex values to human readable format using `case_when`.
-- The original education numbers should correspond to the following strings:
+- The original education numbers should correspond to the following strings: 1 = "0-11 years"; 2 = "High School"; 3 = "Vocational"; 4 = "College".
-    - 1: "0-11 years"
-    - 2: "High School"
-    - 3: "Vocational"
-    - 4: "College"
-- The original sex numbers should correspond to the following strings:
+- The original sex numbers should correspond to the following strings: 1 = "Man"; 2 = "Woman".
-    - 1: "Man"
-    - 2: "Woman"
 - Confirm that the education and sex values have properly changed.

 `@hint`